 Orthostatic Intolerance & Vestibular Therapy

-Do you suffer from Orthostatic Intolerance, Dizziness, Vertigo, Tinnitus, Lightheadedness, low or High blood pressure when standing up, or Post-Concussion symptoms?
+Do you suffer from Orthostatic Intolerance, Dizziness, Vertigo, Tinnitus, Lightheadedness, mal debarquement syndrome, or Post-Concussion symptoms?

 This form of neurological rehabilitation is specifically designed to recalibrate the way the brain senses gravity through the vestibular system.
 As people move around in the world and transition from lying down to standing, running, or playing sports, it is the vestibular-otolithic system’s job to senses changes in graviceptive input.
 The vestibular system then relays the message to the autonomic nervous system to adapt and change the heart rate, blood supply, and blood pressure to meet the current demands on the body in reference to gravity.
 These pathways are complex and the signals can get damaged or disrupted at multiple locations in the brain.

 Orthostatic intolerance developments when the autonomic nervous system is damaged.
-A proper detection of our bodies moving in gravity is vital for every activity we do as human beings.
-When the autonomic nervous system receives inaccurate signals from the vestibular system it becomes difficult to carry out normal tasks such as standing upright without getting lightheaded and even more difficult to think clearly or control emotions as usual.
+Proper detection of our bodies moving in gravity is vital for every activity we do as human beings.
+When the autonomic nervous system receives inaccurate signals from the vestibular system it becomes difficult to carry out normal tasks such as standing upright without getting lightheaded or dizzy and even more difficult to think clearly or control emotions as usual.